 Americans with Canadian Ancestry

-An estimated 2+ million Americans have at least one Canadian-born parent or grandparent.
-In 2025–2026, interest in Canadian citizenship by descent surged among Americans — driven by political uncertainty and the newly expanded eligibility under Bill C-3.
+Many Americans have at least one Canadian-born parent or grandparent.
+Interest in Canadian citizenship by descent has grown among Americans, driven in part by the newly expanded eligibility under Bill C-3.

 If you are an American with Canadian ancestry, here's what to check:

-Canadian citizenship gives Americans visa-free entry to 185+ countries, access to Canadian healthcare (if resident), and the right to live and work anywhere in Canada.
+Canadian citizenship gives Americans a Canadian passport with broad visa-free travel, access to provincial healthcare (if resident), and the right to live and work anywhere in Canada.

 Need help with your immigration pathway?

-Our Immigration Pathway Report analyzes your eligibility across Canadian immigration programs — including citizenship by descent pathways.
+Our Immigration Overview analyzes your eligibility across Canadian immigration programs, including citizenship by descent pathways.

 Do I need to immigrate to Canada if I'm a citizen by descent?